Welcome to the Medina Lab

 About Us

-After many years at the Pennsylvania State University, the Medina Lab has relocated to the University of California, Los Angeles (UCLA) in Fall 2025.
-We are interested in the ecology and evolution of host-microbe interactions, with an emphasis on cnidarian systems.
-We use different tools ranging from genomics, developmental and cell biology and organismal physiology.
+After many years at The Pennsylvania State University, the Medina Lab began an exciting new chapter at the University of California, Los Angeles (UCLA) in Fall 2025.
+We study the ecology and evolution of host–microbe interactions, with a focus on cnidarian systems, using approaches that span genomics, developmental and cell biology, and organismal physiology.
+The lab has now completed its first semester at UCLA and is fully established on campus.

 Please contact Mónica if you are interested in joining the lab.